devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Temperature unit in Celsius degrees.

 ## devices/dht11/read
-Read temperature and humidity from DHT11 sensor.
+Read temperature and relative humidity from DHT11 sensor.

 *Parameters*:
 "pin" - GPIO port number for onewire data line.
 Behavior and default are common with onewire interface.